 The I/O ports are color coded in conformance with the PC 99 specification.
-See Figure 2-3 below for the colors and locations of the various I/O ports.
+See the figure below for the colors and locations of the various I/O ports.

 A. Back Panel Connectors/IO Ports

 Figure 2-3.
 Back Panel I/O Port Locations and Definitions